Academic and Career Success

 Our trained advisors are ready to help you get on track toward your career goals from the first day you set foot on campus.Learn More

 Internships are a great way to translate the knowledge and skills you learn in the classroom into work experience, networking connections, and career development.
-And Washington, D.C., is a great place to land internships.
+We are fortunate because Washington, D.C. is a fabulous place to land internships.

 The Latino Heritage Internship Program (LHIP), administered in partnership between the National Park Service, Hispanic Access Foundation, and Environment for the Americas, is designed’s to train young people in the skills of cultural, historical, natural resource management.
 The program will raise awareness of our national parks and historic sites, their accessibility and the need for the Latino community’s involvement in their preservation.
 Interns will work alongside NPS historians, interpreters, archaeologists, architects, and curators on cultural resources projects in different park units, offices and historical sites throughout the nation.

 Tudor Place is unique among historic sites in Washington, D.C., in that most of its 5½ acres remain intact and free from recent construction or development.
 As a result, the ground below also lies undisturbed, a rich material record of lost features and occupations awaiting discovery.
 Archaeological surveys at Tudor Place have yielded clues to the early years of Georgetown and the capital city, including likely locations of a dwelling for enslaved workers and dependencies of an urban estate.